 The 2020-2022 awards were presented at the Tenth Pan-Commonwealth Forum on Open Learning (PCF10) in Calgary, Canada on 14 September 2022.

-This award recognises significant institutional excellence in the innovative and effective application of technology-enabled learning and open and distance learning methodologies, which reach students who may not have otherwise participated in the learning or training experience.
-COL presents up to three awards for institutional achievement.
-Learn more
+COL presents up to two awards recognising significant institutional excellence in the innovative and effective application of technology-enabled learning and open and distance learning methodologies, which reach students who may not have otherwise participated in the learning or training experience.

-There are two award categories for recognition of excellence in open and distance education materials - 1) Print, electronically delivered materials or other low-cost media materials, such as audio, video, or a combination of these; and 2) open educational resources (OER) – use, re-use and innovation.
-COL presents up to three awards in each category.
+There are two categories of awards for recognition of excellence in open and distance education materials: 1) Innovations in print, electronically delivered materials, or other low-cost media materials, such as audio, video or a combination of these; and 2) Open educational resources (OER) – innovative creation and adaptation.
+COL presents one award in each category.

-The judging panels’ decisions will be final and no correspondence will be entered into regarding the selection process.
+- The judging panels’ decisions will be final and no correspondence will be entered into regarding the selection process.
 Appeals will not be entertained.

-All submissions (including courseware) for consideration by the judging panel will not be returned.
+- All submissions (including courseware) for consideration by the judging panel will not be returned.
 They will be kept by COL as exemplars of good practice.

-COL reserves the right to demonstrate the materials selected for an award with due acknowledgement to the organisations/institutions.
+- COL reserves the right to demonstrate the materials selected for an award with due acknowledgement to the organisations/institutions.

-COL regrets that it will not be able to respond to requests on the status of application submissions.
+- COL regrets that it will not be able to respond to requests on the status of application submissions.